iambyt3z/amazon-scout-frontend/README.md

-# Gradient Glow Search
+# Amazon Scout

-A React-based e-commerce search interface with animated backgrounds and real Amazon product data integration.
+A React-based search interface with real Amazon product data integration.

 ## What it does